cchitsiang/awesome-stars/topics.md

 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr
 - [golobby/orm](https://github.com/golobby/orm) - A lightweight yet powerful, fast, customizable, type-safe object-relational mapper for the Go programming language.
 - [keploy/keploy](https://github.com/keploy/keploy) - Test generation for Developers.
-Generate tests and stubs for your application that actually works!
+Generate tests and stubs for your application that actually work!
 - [dgraph-io/ristretto](https://github.com/dgraph-io/ristretto) - A high performance memory-bound Go cache
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
 - [mikestefanello/pagoda](https://github.com/mikestefanello/pagoda) - Rapid, easy full-stack web development starter kit in Go